 I never knew you could get a free breast pump through insurance until I became pregnant.

-Now that I knew I could get a free breast pump through my insurance,
+But now that I know I could get a free breast pump through my insurance,

 I was worried that the process would take too long or would require too much information from me,

-And maybe that’s why I had not heard too many moms around me speak about free breast pumps.
+And that’s why I had not heard too many moms around me speak about free breast pumps through insurance.

 But this is far from the truth.
 The process was simple!